Databricks Data Lakehouse vs. a Data Warehouse: What’s the Difference? Read Our Latest Blog...

 3. Configure Data Ingestion

-It’s important to choose a data lake solution that allows you to ingest data in its raw unstructured format and apply schema at query time - otherwise, you’ll have to deal with the up-front cost and complexity of transforming your data before it enters your data lake.
+It’s important to choose a solution that allows you to ingest raw, unstructured data and apply schema at query time.
+Otherwise, you’ll have to deal with the up-front cost and complexity of transforming your data before it enters your data lake.

 4. Catalog or Index Your Data

-When you ingest large volumes of data into your data lake, you run the risk of creating a data swamp: a disorganized, poorly-maintained data lake that’s difficult to navigate and analyze.
+When you ingest a large volume of security data into your data lake, you should take care to avoid common data lake challenges.
+For example, you may run the risk of creating a data swamp, or a poorly-maintained storage solution that’s difficult to navigate and analyze.
 Cataloging or indexing security data as it enters your data lake helps you stay organized and keep track of the valuable data you’re storing.

 AWS Glue and Google Cloud Data Catalog are public cloud services that deliver data cataloging capabilities on their respective platforms.
-SecOps teams can also implement an open-source tool like Apache Atlas, or take advantage of proprietary data indexing technology offered by 3rd-party vendors like ChaosSearch.
+You can also implement an open-source tool like Apache Atlas, or take advantage of proprietary data indexing technology offered by third-party vendors like ChaosSearch.

 5. Connect to Analytics and Visualization Tools

 At this point, you should have security logs and other data streaming from your chosen data sources into your data lake platform.
-The next step is to connect your data lake to analytics, BI, and data visualization tools that allow SecOps teams to explore, transform, filter, and analyze the data to gain insights into your organization’s security posture.
+The next step is to connect your data lake to analytics, BI, and data visualization tools.
+These tools will allow you to explore, transform, filter, and analyze the data to gain insights into your organization’s security posture.
+Ideally, your solution will allow you to analyze structured data, unstructured data, and semi-structured data.

-The most sophisticated data lake solutions offer multi-model analytics capabilities, allowing SecOps teams to run full-text search, SQL queries, or ML workloads on their data.
+The most sophisticated data lake solutions offer multi-model analytics capabilities.
+This means you can run full-text search, SQL queries, or ML workloads on your data.

 Amazon Security Lake and ChaosSearch.
 Delivering security analytics with industry-leading cost and unlimited retention.
 Learn how!